 A brief overview of the situation regarding product liability in Portuguese pharma.
-Prepared in association with Cuatrecasas, a leading law firm in Portugal, this is an extract from The Pharma Legal Handbook: Portugal, available to purchase here for USD 99.
+Prepared in association with Cuatrecasas, a leading law firm in Portugal, this is an extract from The Pharma Legal Handbook: Portugal, available to purchase here for GBP 99.

 1. What types of liability are recognized in your jurisdiction?

 The Portuguese legal system provides for two fundamental types of civil liability: liability arising from failure to comply with contractual obligations (contractual liability) and liability resulting from the infringement of fundamental rights or from the practice of certain acts that, although licit, cause harm to another (non-contractual liability).